dceddia/create-react-app-customized/README.md

+This is a Create React App project with some modifications applied to allow customizing the default Webpack config.

+Learn how this works at [the companion blog article](https://daveceddia.com/courses/create-react-app/customize-webpack/).

+Out of the box it supports SASS, and requires semicolons (with a custom `.eslintrc`).

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>